guifel/nocust-client-doc/README.md

 });

 function async register() {
   // Register an address to be used with the LQD manager const incomingTransferEventEmitter = await lqdManager.register(alice)

-  // Log on incoming transfers
-  incomingTransferEventEmitter.on('IncomingTransfer',
+  // Trigger a log upon an incoming transfer incomingTransferEventEmitter.on('IncomingTransfer',
     (transfer: TransferDataInterface) => {
       console.log(`Alice is receiving a transfer of  ${transfer.amount} wei from ${transfer.wallet.address}`),